Lenora Moragne

 Lenora Moragne (1931–2020) was an American nutritionist.
 She headed the Division of Nutrition Education and Training at the Food and Nutrition Service of the U.S. Department of Agriculture from 1972 to 1977.
 She served on the board of directors of the Academy of Nutrition and Dietetics from 1981 to 1984.
 In the late 1970s, she worked as a staff member of the United States Senate Committee on Agriculture, Nutrition, and Forestry, serving as its coordinator of nutrition policy, and was a legislative assistant for Senator Bob Dole.
 Moragne received her PhD from Cornell University and taught foods and nutrition at several colleges.

 Early life and education

-Lenora Moragne was born on September 29, 1931, in Evanston, Illinois, to an African American family.
+Lenora Moragne was born on September 29, 1931, in Evanston, Illinois, to an African-American family.
 Her parents were Linnie Lee and Joseph Moragne.
 She graduated from Evanston Township High School in 1950.
-She studied hospital dietetics and earned a BS in nutrition from Iowa State University in 1953.
+She studied hospital dietetics and earned a BS degree in nutrition from Iowa State University in 1953.
 She worked at Community Hospital in Evanston as chief dietician from 1955 to 1957.

 Moragne was granted a research fellowship at Cornell University in 1959 and earned her MS in nutrition there in 1963.
 As a research assistant at Cornell, she studied the effects of temperature on the nutritional quality of food.
 She earned her PhD in foods and nutrition from Cornell in 1969.
 Her doctoral dissertation was on "Influence of Household Differentiation on Food Habits among Low-Income Urban Negro Families".